VEDANT SHARMA

 When applied as a raised physical badge, the balance between positive and negative space became more critical.
 The form needed to hold physically and not collapse into softness.
 The optical corrections required for these 3D applications were ultimately integrated into the 2D master version as well.

-The identity needed to signal stability at scale.
-Rizta went on to become Ather’s highest-selling product, playing a key role in the company going public.
+Rizta went on to become Ather’s highest-selling product, selling over 230,000 units (as of Jan, 2026), playing a key role in the company going public.